CarlosADuranVIllalobos/Dashboard_google_analytics/README.md

 ## Project Overview

-The dashboard integrates detailed user interaction data from the Kaggle dataset to provide insights into app usage patterns, marketing effectiveness, and user engagement strategies.
-This analysis supports the organization's goals to enhance user experience and engagement through targeted marketing and app functionality improvements.
+This dashboard, developed in Power BI and fueled by SQL databases, integrates detailed user interaction data from a Kaggle dataset to provide actionable insights into sales performance, customer behavior, and user acquisition.
+Through predictive modeling and visual analytics, the dashboard supports key business objectives, including sales growth, customer retention, and more effective marketing strategies.
+The analysis helps enhance user experience and engagement by informing data-driven decisions in product development and targeted marketing efforts.

 ## Objectives

-- Integrate and analyze detailed user interaction data from the Kaggle dataset.
+- Integrate and analyze detailed business performance and user interaction data from the Kaggle dataset.
 - Develop and maintain dynamic visualizations in Power BI to reflect comprehensive user engagement metrics.
 - Use SQL and Power BI to automate the reporting process, enhancing operational efficiency.
-- Implement predictive models to forecast customer behaviors and key business outcomes.
+- Implement predictive models to forecast customer behaviours and key business outcomes.

 ## Dataset citation